Applied Searching «Prev Next»

 Are you having problems finding exactly what you want with just a keyword search?
 Advanced Search operators provide ways to further refine your search query.
 One type is the Boolean operator, named after British mathematician George Boole (1815-1864), who made a study of combining logic with mathematics.
 Major search services support Boolean operators, but each search service may implement them differently.

-• Boolean operators Boolean operators are connecting words--words that you can use to specify relationships between the keywords or phrases in your search query.
+• Boolean Operators: Boolean operators are connecting words--words that you can use to specify relationships between the keywords or phrases in your search query.
 Boolean operators can be used as words or as symbols:

 Boolean AND Operator